HarrisonT1/Portfolio-Project-3/README.md

 This project was built using [Python3](https://www.python.org/)

 ### Frameworks & Tools
-- [draw.io](https://www.drawio.com/) - This was used to create my flowchart from the VS Code extention
+- [draw.io](https://www.drawio.com/) - This was used to create my flowchart from the VS Code extension
 - [Github](https://github.com/)
 - Github Pages
 - [Google Sheets](https://workspace.google.com/products/sheets/) - This was used to store the data